AliSajid/AliSajid.github.io/content/posts/cloudcrier_technical_details.md

 ## Introduction

-This posts builds onto, and complements the [introduction](/posts/cloudcrier_introduction) to the Cloud Crier project.
+This post builds onto, and complements the [introduction](/posts/cloudcrier_introduction) to the Cloud Crier project.
 In this post, I want to discuss and document the technical details of the project.
 Particularly, I want to lay down the architecture of the project as well as the tools and technologies that I plan to use.

 Finally, I also want to list the principles that I hold dear and the ones I mean to follow as this project develops.

 ## The Architecture

 The Cloud Crier application is a serverless application, written in Python 3.12 and hosted on AWS Lambda.
 The whole application relies on two Lambda functions.
 The first one is triggered by a schedule, pushing all the locations into a dedicated SQS queue.
 This then triggers the Lambda function that gets the data.
-This function polls the respective APIs for the weather data, transforms it into a consistent format and then stores it in a dynamoDB table.
+This function polls the respective APIs for the weather data, transforms it into a consistent format and then stores it in a DynamoDB table.

 The figure below shows the architecture of the Cloud Crier application: